YaoYinYing/RosettaPy/README.md

 rosetta.run(inputs=tasks)

 # Or create a distributed runs with structure labels (-nstruct)
+# For local run without MPI and dockerized runs, `RosettaPy` implemented this feature by
+# ignoring the build-in job distributer of Rosetta, canceling the default output structure
+# label, then attaching external structural label as unique job identifier and run the task
+# only once.
+This enables massive parallalism.
 options=[...] # Passing an optional list of options that will be used to all structure models rosetta.run(nstruct=nstruct, inputs=options) # input options will be passed to all runs equally